hespoz/suscription-microservices/README.md

 > http://localhost:3000

+If for some reason this does not work please run it manually.
+Remember that the ports 8761, 8080, 8081 and 8082 should be free.

 ### Manually

 Go to each of of the following folders `discovery-service`,`email-service`,`event-service`,`suscription-service` and inside of each folder execute the command `mvn spring-boot:run` this will start the service in the default ports.